21 Stunning Varieties of Prayer Plants to Grow at Home

 This boldly patterned variety is often described and sold as rose-painted calathea or Calathea roseopicta, but it is in fact a different species than G. roseopicta, described above.

-There is a family resemblance, nonetheless, and it’s easy to understand why these two often get confused.
+There is a family resemblance so it’s easy to understand why these two often get confused.

 However, ‘Medallion’ lacks the stripes of G. roseopicta, and the feathery part of its pattern is bolder and more distinctive.

-This prayer plant will grow to be 12 to 24 inches tall with a similar spread.
+This prayer plant will grow up to 12 to 24 inches tall with a similar spread.

-You’ll find ‘Medallion’ for purchase in a four-inch pot from Hirt’s Gardens via Walmart.
+You’ll find ‘Medallion’ for purchase from Fast Growing Trees.

 18. Warszewiczii

-This gorgeous species, Goeppertia warszewiczii, is called by its common name “jungle velvet” because of its large, velvety leaves.
+Goeppertia warszewiczii is commonly known as “jungle velvet” because of its large, velvety leaves.

-Jungle velvet’s foliage has an ovoid shape, tapering to a point.
-The leaves are dark green with an emerald blaze along the midrib, and burgundy undersides.
+The foliage has an ovoid shape, tapering to a point.
+Leaves are dark green with an emerald blaze along the midrib, and burgundy undersides.

 A close up horizontal image of the foliage of Goeppertia warszewiczii growing in the garden.